Temple of Understanding: The United Nations

 In 1960, the TOU was encouraged by Eleanor Roosevelt to become an NGO and embrace Article 18 of the Universal Declaration of Human Rights, protecting freedom of thought, conscience and religion.
-In 2000 the Millennium Declaration, signed by 189 Member States, identified 8 Millennium Development Goals (MDG) to be achieved by the year 2015.
+In 2000 the Millennium Declaration, signed by 189 member states, identified 8 Millennium Development Goals (MDG) to be achieved by the year 2015.
 The TOU's representative to the United Nations interweaves these goals throughout the organization's programs at the UN, in addition to sponsoring conferences and workshops on religious freedom.

 The Juliet Hollister Awards

-In 1996, in support and affirmation of individuals whose life work has advanced the interfaith ideal, the Temple of Understanding established the Juliet Hollister Awards Ceremony.
-Named in honor of the founder’s achievements, Hollister Awards are granted to individuals who are: 1.
-Religious figures who bring interfaith values into the place of worship where the faithful congregate; and 2.
-Secular figures who promote greater understanding of spiritual values in areas such as the arts, education, media, government, science, social justice, law and ecology.
+In 1996 the Temple of Understanding established the Juliet Hollister Awards Ceremony, named in honor of its founder.
+Awards are granted to people who are either religious figures who bring interfaith values into the place of worship where the faithful congregate and secular figures who promote greater understanding of spiritual values in areas such as the arts, education, media, government, science, social justice, law and ecology.

 Past awardees include: Queen Noor, James Parks Morton, Sri Swami Satchidananda, Maestro Ravi Shankar, Henry Luce III, Mary Robinson, the XIVth Dalai Lama, Nelson Mandela, Dr. Wangari Maathai, Peter Max, Dr. Thomas Berry, Dr. Coleman Barks, Dr Suheil Bushrui, Cokie and Steven Roberts, Dr. Hans Kung, Pir Vilayat Inayat Khan, Suzan Johnson Cook, Thomas Keating, Majora Carter, Dr. Karan Singh, Chief Arvol Looking Horse, Venerable Dr. Yifa, and Daniel Pearl (accepted by Dr. Judea Pearl), Karen Armstrong, Prince El Hassan bin Talal, Bartholomew, Desmond M. Tutu, Rev. Dr. James A. Forbes, May Rihani, Rabbi Awraham Soetendorp, NYU Center for Spiritual Life Development Team (Chelsea Clinton, Imam Khalid Latif, and Rabbi Yehuda Sarna).

 Practices

-The Temple of Understanding does not itself host religious services.
-It is an organization that advocates the importance of respect for all faiths.
+The Temple of Understanding does not itself host the services of any religion.
+It advocates the importance of respect for all faiths.

 The Interfaith Dialogue, Education, and Action (IDEA)

-The Interfaith Dialogue, Education and Action Program (IDEA) is an education and leadership skills development program for 14 to 19-year-old students.
+The Interfaith Dialogue, Education and Action Program (IDEA) is an education and leadership skills development program for 14- to 19-year-old students.

-The mission of IDEA is to empower and educate youth (ages 14 to 19) from different cultural backgrounds to build leadership and critical thinking skills, create strong bonds of friendship across ethnic, cultural and religious groups and engender an appreciation for and willingness to pursue lifelong learning opportunities.
-By expanding these skills in underserved youth, we can help students gain the confidence and important tools necessary for breaking the cycle of poverty.
+The stated mission of IDEA is to empower and educate young people from 14 to 19 years old from different cultural backgrounds to build leadership and critical thinking skills, create strong bonds of friendship across ethnic, cultural and religious groups and enter into lifelong learning.
+The hope is to provide underserved youth with the tools to break the cycle of poverty.

 The Interfaith Experience

-In the fall of 2007, the TOU launched "The Interfaith Experience," a program at the Rubin Museum of Art which presents contemporary artists, thinkers and leaders who provide insights on the role of faith in the creative and intellectual process.
-Presenters for the series have included actor Linus Roache, The Venerable Nicholas Vreeland, visionary artist Alex Grey, Revs.
+In the fall of 2007, the TOU launched "The Interfaith Experience," a program at the Rubin Museum of Art which presented artists, thinkers and leaders who provided their insights on the role of faith in the creative and intellectual process.
+Presenters for the series included actor Linus Roache, the Venerable Nicholas Vreeland, visionary artist Alex Grey, Revs.
 Alan Lokos and Susanna Weiss, Ezgi Sorman, Dr Kurt Johnson, Loch Kelly and the Rev. Masud Ibn Syedullah, TSSF.